samirelhassann/devsfood/README.md

 # Devsfood

 A simple food site using ReactJS
+- styled componets
-- tailwindcss
+- react-redux
 - react-router-dom
-- axios
-- infinity scroll
+- react-tooltip

 This is a project used for study purposes only • [Samir El Hassan](https://github.com/samirelhassann)